sthiede/Comparative_Genomics/day1_morning/README.md

 ```

-Note: lines starting with pound sign "#" represents comments and is used to document extra information about the features.
+Note: lines starting with pound sign "#" represent comments and are used to document extra information about the features.

 You will notice that the GFF format follows version 3 specifications("##gff-version 3"), followed by genome name("#Genome: 1087440.3|Klebsiella pneumoniae subsp. pneumoniae KPNIH1"), date("#Date:02/09/2017") when it was generated, contig name("##sequence-region") and finally tab-seperated lines describing features.